Every year countless medals and military ephemera of all types are lost and found throughout New Zealand and around the

-However, medals are still found or handed in every day.
-Some of the more common places medals can be found are: weekend markets, second-hand dealers or antique shops, coin and medal dealers, via Internet trading (eBay, Trade-Me etc), during house moves, with the personal effects of a deceased person or in their estate.
-Medals are also dug up, found in waterways or the sea, on the road, at the dump and so forth.
+The good news is that medals are still found or handed in to RSAs and the Police frequently.
+Some of the more common places medals are found: at weekend markets, second-hand dealers or antique shops, coin and medal dealers, on the internet (eBay, Trade-me etc), during house moves, with the personal effects of a deceased person’s estate.
+Medals are also dug up, found in waterways or the sea, on the road, in parks and at the dump.

-Whether accidentally misplaced or permanently lost, abandoned (thrown away or dumped), sold or given away, the chances of recovering medals once they have left their custody or ownership, is remote.
-If your missing medals include a state order (e. g. a Q.S.O.), a gallantry or meritorious service decoration, or some other rarity, your chances of recovery are even less as the value of these is well known by many in the community.
-Worse still, if the medals were not named (such as the WW2 campaign and service medals) you have no chance of getting them back since without a name it is extremely difficult to establish the link of ownership.
+Whether accidentally misplaced or permanently lost, abandoned (deliberately thrown away or dumped), sold or gifted to someone, the chances of recovering medals once they have left a family’s custody, is remote.
+If your missing medals include a state order (e. g.
+Q.S.O., MBE etc), a gallantry or meritorious service decoration, or some other rarity, the chances of recovery are even less than for war service medals.
+Worse still, if the medals were not named (such as the WW2 campaign and service medals) you have no chance of getting the originals back.
+Without a name, even if medals are found, you still have to prove your link of ownership.
 I cannot stress enough know where your family medals are at all times, and to make sure they are secure when not being worn.

 Looking for your family’s missing medals

 The Internet provides a vast array of information that can help you research your ancestors military and war service and the medals they were awarded.
 A combination of free internet information and websites, government department information and resources, and commercial (Pay Per View) research tools provide plenty of options to assist a researcher.

 Before starting your search, check our Medals~LOST + FOUND pages for any of your ancestor’s medals that could be among those we currently hold.